 NOTE: If you don’t know what NFC is and why it’s so popular, we suggest you first read this article: What is NFC and what does it do?.

 All the iPhones released in recent years have NFC.
 In fact, every iPhone since iPhone 6, which came out in 2014, has a built-in NFC chip.
-If you need details just to be sure, here’s the whole list of iPhones with this this technology:
+If you need details just to be sure, here’s the whole list of iPhones that are NFC-enabled:

 - iPhone 7, iPhone 7 Plus